aws/aws-sdk-js-v3/clients/client-codecommit/README.md

 </li>
 <li>
 <p>
-<a>ListApprovalRuleTemplates</a>, which lists all approval rule templates in the AWS Region in your AWS account.</p>
+<a>ListApprovalRuleTemplates</a>, which lists all approval rule templates in the Amazon Web Services Region in your Amazon Web Services account.</p>
 </li>
 <li>
 <p>